aelthalyste/simple-package/README.md

 # simple-package
-Simple package format inspired from jblow
+Simple package format inspired from jblows stream https://www.youtube.com/watch?v=bMMOesLMWXs I actually didn't watch whole stream, just an hour.
+No idea how this implementation correalates with that, it wont work with jblow's one thats for sure.